 The reason people buy ghost policies

-The reason most contractors buy a ghost policy is to be able to provide a Certificate of Insurance to potential clients.
+The reason most contractors buy minimum premium workers’ comp is to be able to provide proof of coverage (aka COI) to potential clients.
 A lot of employers, especially in construction, require proof of insurance as a job qualification.

-Of course, if you can spend the extra money, we always recommend a standard workers’ compensation policy with benefits.
+Of course, if you can spend the extra money, we always recommend an affordable workers’ comp policy with standard benefits.
 The main reason is that you’ll actually have coverage provided to you.
-There are often payment plans that you can qualify for.
-Ask one of our experts.
+If price is an issue, there are often pay-as-you-go payment plans available that you can apply for.
+If you have any questions, just ask one of our experts!

-We offer a ghost policy plan that includes an accident policy, and it’s less expensive than the assigned risk plan in most states (which is really cheap).
-What makes this ghost policy option so great is that it comes with an accident policy, which gives you 24-hour coverage.
+We have a great workers’ comp ghost policy for sole proprietors, independent contractors, and other one-person businesses looking for ghost quotes.
+Our plan also includes an accident policy, and it’s less expensive than the assigned risk plan in most states (which is really cheap).
+What makes this package so great is that it comes with an accident policy, which gives you 24-hour coverage.

-It’s important to understand that this type of policy is different than workers’ compensation benefits because there are coverage limits, but unlike a regular ghost policy, you’ll have some insurance coverage if you get hurt.
+It’s important to understand that an accident policy is different than workers’ compensation because there are coverage limits, but at least you’ll have insurance coverage if you get hurt.

 A minimum premium policy is basically a type of workers’ comp policy that is the cheapest possible premium for a policy.
 So it should generally be the least expensive type of workers’ compensation around.
 However, the price varies by state.
 Most ghost policies are written through the state insurance fund, otherwise known as the assigned risk plan.
 However, we have access to a cheaper ghost policy combined with an accident policy – that’s still less than the assigned risk plan in most states.